 The best part of building a gaming PC by yourself is that you can upgrade it yourself.
 You can easily upgrade this $1000 build by changing any component at any time.
 However, upgrades should only be done with a careful inspection of the configuration to maintain balance.
 As this PC uses top-notch components, you won’t feel the need to upgrade it anytime soon but if you still want to do it, you can do so by upgrading one or more components at a time.

 The first upgrade I would like to suggest is to add another 1TB or 2TB of storage drive for storing more files.
-The next upgrade can be your CPU which can replace with an Intel Core i7 or i9 CPU from Alder Lake or Raptor Lake CPU.
-Those CPUs have almost double the core count of i5 12400F and can push any high-end GPU to 100% at gaming.
+The next upgrade can be your CPU which can replace with either a Ryzen 5900X or a 5800X3D if you are strictly going for higher gaming performance.
+Those CPUs have more core/thread count than the 5600X and can push any high-end GPU to 100% usage.

 Other components such as RAM, PSU, and Case won’t require any upgrades except if you need more RAM for productivity, more wattage PSU for higher-end GPUs, or a bigger and better case for liquid cooling.